srcbookdev/srcbook/CONTRIBUTING.md

 pnpm changeset
 ```

-then follow through the CLI, provide a clean descriptionto your changes
+then follow through the CLI, provide clean descriptions to your changes

 ### Finalizing the version